How to Choose Appliances for Your New Kitchen: A Remodeler’s Guide

 1. Start with How You Cook (and Live)

-- Love to cook?
-You may want a pro-style gas range, steam oven, or a powerful hood.
+• Love to cook?
+You may want a pro-style gas range, steam oven, or a powerful range hood.
+For certain appliances, you may want to be more open to paying for performance upgrades.

-- Prefer quick meals?
+• Prefer quick meals?
 A microwave drawer and slide-in range might cover all your needs.
+With this route, you’ll want a high-quality microwave oven, but you can save money on other appliances.

-- Love to host?
+• Love to host?
 Consider specialty appliances like beverage centers, warming drawers, or a second dishwasher.
+You may also want to prioritize sleek-looking options, such as stainless steel appliances that stand out in a modern kitchen.

-- Looking for efficiency?
-Choose Energy Star-rated appliances and induction cooktops for performance and sustainability.
+• Looking for energy efficiency?
+Where applicable, choose Energy Star-rated appliances, an electric oven, and induction cooktops for performance and sustainability.

 Refrigerator